Non-stable K_1-functors of multiloop groups: Proof of the main results

 where $g=g(w)$ runs over all monic polynomials in $k[w]$ with $g(0)\neq 0$.
 Since $\phi(z)=wt^d$, we have $g(w)=g(\phi(z)t^{-d})=t^{-Nd}f(t)$ for a suitable integer $N$, where $f(t)$ is a polynomial in $t$ with coefficients in $k[\phi(z)^{\pm 1}]$ such that its leading coefficient is invertible.
 Then by Lemma~\ref{lem:f} the natural map

 is injective.
 Since $K_1^G$ commutes with filtered direct limits, we conclude that $\phi$ is injective. \end{proof}

-\begin{lem} Let $k$ be an arbitrary field, let $A$ be a commutative $k$-algebra, and let $G$ be a reductive algebraic group over $A$ such that every semisimple normal subgroup of $G$ contains $(\Gm_{,A})^2$.
+\begin{lem} Let $k$ be an arbitrary field, let $A$ be a commutative $k$-algebra, and let $G$ be a reductive group scheme over $A$ such that every semisimple normal subgroup of $G$ contains $(\Gm_{,A})^2$.
 For any $n\ge 0$ the natural map

 is injective. \end{lem} \begin{proof} We prove the claim by induction on $n$; the case $n=0$ is trivial.
 Set $l=k(t_1,\ldots,t_{n-1})$.
 By the inductive hypothesis, the map

 is injective, so it remains to prove the injectivity of the map